hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 >Promixity to water source can effect your frequency of water intake

 Wait a minute!
-Promixity to water?
+Proximity to water?
 We have water in our houses, in our workplaces, schools, eateries.
-We are always close to water source.
+We are always close to water sources.
 But not close enough.
-How many times you felt lazy to get up and reach the fridge in kitchen or living area?
+How many times did you felt lazy to get up and reach the fridge in the kitchen or living area?

+Although it might not be the case for all of us but it is definitly a factor in deciding how many times you will refill your bottle or just take glass of water.That is why some athletes use 5 liter or 1 gallon water bottle and carry it around, making it easier stay hydrated throughout the day.

+Keep these two causes of less water intake in your mind and try to drink water before feeling extremely thirsty.